Stoudt's Brewery

 Stoudt's Brewery was a microbrewery and restaurant located in the Lancaster County borough of Adamstown.
 It was one of the commonwealth's first microbreweries, having been started in 1987 by Ed and Carol Stoudt.
 The brewery closed in 2020, after Carol Stoudt's retirement.
-The restaurant, Stoudts Black Angus Restaurant and Pub, was in business for half a century.
+Their restaurant, Stoudt's Black Angus Restaurant and Pub, closed the following year after more than 50 years of operation.